IslandViewPTA/islandview-pta-site/content/news/2021-4-newsletter.md

 ## The Color Run is Back!

 We are brainstorming ways to bring the Color Run back this year, in a safe and fun way.
-Join us if you can at the next Color Run meeting on April 23 @ 9:30 AM via Zoom.
+Join us if you can at the next Color Run meeting on Friday, April 23 @ 9:30 AM via Zoom.
 Email [president@islandviewpta.org](mailto:president@islandviewpta.org) for more information.

 {{< fig src="front_yb.jpeg" align="center" class="max-w-xs" >}}